filecoin-project/devgrants/open-grants/open-proposal-phuquoc-dog.md

 ## Value
 Phu Quoc Dog use Filecoin for raw images and blob storage, introducing structured meta-data marketplace protocols to the total number of general users.
+And use Storage for NFTs

 ### What are the benefits to getting this right?
 The storage space of smart contracts is limited and costly.
 As the gas limit per block is limited, so is the execution of a transaction, and FileCoin is a decentralized storage network that is frequently cheaper, faster, and more secure than centralized cloud data storage peers such as Amazon AWS, Microsoft Azure, and Google Cloud.